Sleep Apnoea

 When the oxygen level in the brain becomes low enough, the person is partially aroused from sleep and the blockage in the throat is cleared - often with a loud gasp.
 The flow of air then starts again.

-This cycle of apnoeic episodes can occur many times per hour during sleep.
+This cycle of airway blockages can occur many times per hour during sleep.
 The more often the episodes occur and the longer each airway blockage lasts, the more severe the condition is.

 diagram sleep apnoea